 35.Fill turntable gearbox until oil level is at middle to top of sight gauge.

 36.Fill turntable gear brake until oil level is at top of sight gauge.

-37.Fill grease container until grease level is at the "max" mark minimum of 100 degrees F. When replacing the filter also replace the breather.
+37.Fill grease container until grease level is at the "max" mark.

 38.Brush lubricant on top and bottom wear pads of outrigger beams.